fadden/CiderPress2/DiskArc/README.md

 The disk image provides the data as "cooked" sector data or "raw" nibble data.
 This is formed into 256-byte, 512-byte, or 1024-byte chunks by an implementation of the `IChunkAccess` class.
-If the source has raw nibbles, that data can be accessed through the `INibbleDataAccess` interface.
+If the source has raw nibbles, that data can be accessed through the `INibbleDataAccess` interface, which uses instances of `SectorCodec` to cook the raw data.
 These classes are effectively disk device drivers (or RWTS code).

 If the disk image has multiple partitions, e.g. the Apple Partition Map (APM) format used on hard drives and CD-ROMs, an instance of the `IMultiPart` class will break it into individual subclasses of `Partition`.

 Once we have access to chunks, we need to read the filesystem.
-Instances of the `IFileSystem` class can be found in the "DiskArc.FS" namespace.
+Instances of the `IFileSystem` class can be found in the `DiskArc.FS` namespace.
 Individual file entries are presented through a filesystem-specific subclass of `IFileEntry` (this interface is also used by the file archive classes).